CptMilk/cptmilk/pages/about.md

 # **About Me**

 Heya!
-Im CptMilk, or just milk. :wave:,<br>
+Im CptMilk, or just milk :wave:<br>

-I'm a livery designer (professional png maker).
-I pride myself in being able to make the best liveries humanly possible at the fastest speed humanly possible.
+I'm a Roblox Developer.
+I pride myself in being able to make the best content humanly possible at the fastest speed humanly possible.
 I have loads of experience
 (4+ Years)!
 I can safely say that millions of people have seen my work and probably didn't know it was me.
-I really like making liveries, and can make them very well.
+I really like building, doing graphics design etc, and I do all this very well.

 <div class="row">
 {% include about/skills.html title="Skills" source=site.data.other-skills %}